 Like many soya foods, tofu originated in China.
 Legend has it that it was discovered about 2000 years ago by a Chinese cook who accidentally curdled soy milk when he added nigari seaweed.
 Introduced into Japan in the eighth century, tofu was originally called okabe.
 Its modern name did not come into use until 1400.
 By the 1960s, interest in healthy eating brought tofu to Western nations.
 Since that time, countless research has demonstrated the many benefits that soya and tofu can provide.

 Tofu is a good source of protein and contains all nine essential amino acids.
-It is also an excellent source of iron and calcium and the minerals manganese, selenium and phosphorous.
+It is also a valuable plant source of iron and calcium and the minerals manganese, selenium and phosphorous.
 In addition, tofu is a good source of magnesium, copper, zinc and vitamin B1.

 Tofu is an excellent food from a nutritional and health perspective.
 It is thought to provide many of the same benefits as soya beans.